St. Patrick's Day: Origins, Traditions, and Festivities

 Overview

-While St. Patrick's Day began as a religious observance in Ireland, it was the Irish diaspora, particularly in the United States, that repurposed the tradition into a vibrant cultural jubilee.
-Cities with large concentrations of Irish immigrants took the lead in organizing grandiose public parades.
-Boston held the first St. Patrick's Day parade in 1737, followed soon after by New York City, and by 1962, Chicago joined the annual revelry by coloring its river green.
+St. Patrick’s Day started as a religious day in Ireland, but the Irish diaspora in the United States turned it into a lively cultural party.
+Cities with many Irish immigrants started hosting huge public parades.
+Boston had the first St. Patrick’s Day parade in 1737, New York City followed soon after, and by 1962 Chicago joined in by coloring its river green.

 Browse through a selection of books focusing on the history of St. Patrick's Day.
 By clicking this link, you'll be directed to a comprehensive list of works on Amazon: https://amzn.to/4eA4wPr